What is mutual assistance?

 If the request is approved, then it will be executed according to the assistance required, for example, search and seizure assistance would result in the police applying for a search warrant and then executing the search warrant.
 Material obtained is then transferred from the Australian Central Authority to the foreign country.
 The Australian Central Authority is a body within the Attorney-General’s Department that is responsible for mutual assistance casework.

-What steps are involved in a Mutual Assistance request to Australia?
+What steps are involved in an MLA request to Australia?

 Mutual Assistance is limited to criminal matters that arise under Australian law or that of a foreign country.
 Section 3 of the Mutual Assistance in Criminal Matters Act 1987 defines criminal matters as relating to: